 How the Better Labs for Better Health initiative improves laboratories

-Better Labs for Better Health is an intersectoral initiative that involves collaborative activities with Member States and sharing of best practices in order to:
+Better Labs for Better Health is an intersectoral initiative that involves collaborative activities with Member States and the sharing of best practices in order to:

 The Better Labs for Better Health initiative operates within the WHO framework, applying WHO methodologies and tools, and working with other WHO initiatives wherever appropriate.
-Examples of this are collaboration with the Control of Antimicrobial Resistance programme and training on use of the LQMS manual.
-The initiative also works with the following WHO programmes: International Health Regulations; Influenza and other Respiratory Pathogens; Vaccine-preventable Diseases and Immunization; Joint Tuberculosis, HIV/AIDS and Hepatitis; Alert and Response Operations; and Food Safety.
+Examples include collaboration with the control of antimicrobial resistance programme and training on use of the laboratory quality management system manual.